-- 1. The application of fuses vs. circuit breakers in medium voltage applications is not as straightforward as in low voltage distribution.
-Typically medium voltage circuit breakers have a higher cost, complexity, and space requirement.
-However, fuses only offer overcurrent protection, and can result in single-phase conditions.
-Thus, circuit breakers are required in all medium voltage applications, except as follows: - 1.1 Protection of individual loads or transformers <= 2 MVA; - 1.2 Appropriate protection is provided to address potential single phase issues; and - 1.3 The resulting downstream arc-flash energies are limited to Category 2 or lower. - 2.
+- 1. Circuit breakers are required in all medium voltage applications, except as follows: - 1.1 Protection of individual loads or transformers <= 2 MVA; - 1.2 Appropriate protection is provided to address potential single phase issues; and - 1.3 The resulting downstream arc flash energies are limited to Category 2 or lower. - 2.
 The protection relays shall be provided with the following protection elements, at minimum: - 2.1 Short circuit protection at all levels (IEEE 50) - 2.2 Overload protection at all levels (IEEE 51) - 2.3 Ground fault protection (IEEE 51G) - 3.
 The following protection shall be provided for all medium-voltage service applications: - 3.1 Phase loss/unbalance protection (IEEE 46) shall be provided in any case where upstream fusing is provided. - 3.2 Frequency protection (IEEE 81) - 3.3 Overvoltage protection (IEEE 59) - 3.4 Negative Sequence (IEEE 47N) - 4.
 The requirement for under voltage protection (IEEE 27) shall be evaluated on a case-by-case basis.
-It is noted that it is not acceptable to trip a facility main breaker on temporary power failure, whereby a manual reset of the breaker is required to restore power. - 4.1 All installations of Undervoltage protection on main breakers shall be approved by the City. - 5.
-Provide reverse power protection (IEEE 32) when generators are synchronized with the utility service. - 6.
-Provide transformer differential protection (IEEE 87T) for: - 6.1 Transformers rated 5 MVA and above, for installations with no redundancy; - 6.2 Transformers rated 7.5 MVA and above, for critical installations, with or without redundancy; and - 6.3 For all transformers rated 10 MVA and above.

-- 6.4 Differential protection for smaller transformers may be evaluated on a case-by case basis. - 7.
+It is noted that it is not acceptable to trip a facility main breaker on temporary power failure, whereby a manual reset of the breaker is required to restore power. - 4.1 All installations of Undervoltage protection on main breakers shall be approved by the City. - Provide reverse power protection (IEEE 32) when generators are synchronized with the utility service. - 6.
+Provide transformer differential protection (IEEE 87T) for: - 6.1 Transformers rated 5 MVA and above, for installations with no redundancy; - 6.2 Transformers rated 7.5 MVA and above, for critical installations, with or without redundancy; and - 6.3 For all transformers rated 10 MVA and above. - 6.4 Differential protection for smaller transformers shall be evaluated on a case-by-case basis and reviewed with the City. - 7.
 Provide zone/bus (IEEE 87Z or IEEE 87B) differential protection for indoor switchgear in a clean environment with a capacity of 10 MVA or greater and on outdoor switchgear or indoor switchgear not in a clean environment with a capacity of 7.5 MVA or greater. - 7.1 Zone/bus protection may be utilized to reduce the available arc flash energy to meet the requirements of Section 13. - 8.
-Provide optical protection relays in switchgear where required to reduce arc flash ratings.
+Provide optical protection relays in switchgear where required to reduce arc flash ratings below 8cal/cm2.
+Refer to Arc Flash Section in Appendix A